 The study of Earth Sciences provides us with the knowledge that Earth is a fundamental part of our environment and understanding this environment is the realm of geology.
 The Department of Earth Sciences at Carleton University offers 11 different programs based on your area of interest.
 They cover a wide range of topics including mineralogy, petrology, environmental geology, economic geology, sedimentology, geophysics and Vertebrate Paleontology and Paleoecology.
-Many of our programs are tailored so that upon graduation, you will be eligible for a Professional Geoscientist designation in Ontario with the APGO.
+Many of our programs are tailored so that upon graduation, you will be eligible for a Professional Geoscientist designation in Ontario with the PGO.

 As a Carleton Earth Sciences student, you will gain experience through lectures, seminars, labs and fieldwork.
-You will have opportunties to work with Faculty Members on research both regionally and internationally.
+You will have opportunities to work with Faculty Members on research both regionally and internationally.
 Our programs have a particular emphasis on field-based learning.

 Undergraduate students have the opportunity to take a minimum of three field courses, and some years even more.
 This field experience not only gives them a more well-rounded education, but it makes students more "marketable" for student summer jobs positions and employment upon their graduation.